popebob/popebob.github.io/README.md

 #### Data Center Administrator
 > March 2012 – September 2015

+Full lifecycle and complete ownership of any system.
+Planning, Acquisition, Installation, Architecture, Configuration, Deployment, SOX-II Compliance, Operations, Maintenance, and Decommissioning required for all responsibilities.

 Started with:

-Windows Servers
+- Windows Servers
-Active Directory
+- Active Directory
-Exchange
+- Exchange
-Tape Backups
+- Tape Backups
-Rack and Stack
+- Rack and Stack
-Preventative and Routine Maintenance
+- Preventative and Routine Maintenance

 Evolved to:

+- Automation Team Lead
+- Cisco UCS Blades
+- Windoww Server Failover Cluster
+- VMware 5.5 Stack
-Source/Build
+- Source/Build

 ### Brose North America
 #### System Administrator
 > July 2008 - March 2012

+Helped restore IT department within North American Headquarters and grow from local branch only to regional leadership and participation in Global IT Projects.

+Started on the helpdesk

+evolved to boutique scripting and application development telecom network trainer

 ### Certifcations